data-apis/scipy-2023-presentation/paper.rst

 After providing an overview of the Consortium, we discuss standardization methodology.
 We then discuss the current status of the array API standard and highlight the main standardization areas.
-Next, we introduce additional supporting tooling associated with the standard for testing compliance and shimming incompatible array library behavior.
+Next, we introduce additional tooling associated with the standard for testing compliance and shimming incompatible array library behavior.
 We conclude by outlining open questions and opportunities for further standardization.
 Links to the specification and all current repository artifacts, including associated tooling, can be found in the bibliography.

 Consortium Overview
 ===================